MazeedahOloko/IMDB-/README.md

 6) TOTAL BOX OFFICE PER MOVIE
    This analysis is important because BOX OFFICE means the total sales from tickets of movies.
-Since we already know the budget for each movie, we need this analysis to compare budget to sales(profit), which would be the next analysis after this.
+Since I already know the budget for each movie, I need this analysis to compare budget to sales(profit), which would be the next analysis after this.
    * Firstly did a query to see if there are blanks, blanks before a digit and if there are non digit characters in the box_office column for data cleaning.
 ```SELECT box_office
    FROM imdb